bingosummer/bosh_azure_cpi/README.md

 * `instance_type` (required)
   which [type of instance](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) the VMs should belong to

+* `storage_account_name` (optional)
+  which storage account the VMs should be created in.
+If this is not set, the VMs will be created in the default storage account.
+  If you use a different storage account which must be in the same resource group, please make sure
+  1) the permissions for the container 'stemcell' in the default storage account is set to Public read access for blobs only.
+  2) a table 'stemcells' is created in the default storage account.
+  3) two containers 'bosh' and 'stemcell' are created in the new storage account.
+  If you use DS-series or GS-series as instance_type, you should set this to a premium storage account.
+  See more information about [Azure premium storage](https://azure.microsoft.com/en-us/documentation/articles/storage-premium-storage-preview-portal/)
+  See avaliable regions [here](http://azure.microsoft.com/en-us/regions/#services) where you can create premium storage accounts.

+* `caching` (optional)
+  The caching option of the VMs' OS disks.
+Can be either 'None', 'ReadOnly' or 'ReadWrite'.
+Default is 'ReadWrite'

 * `availability_set` (optional)
-  which [availability set](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) the VMs should belong to
+  which [availability set](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) the VMs should belong to.
+  If it does exist, it will be created automatically.

 * `platform_update_domain_count` (optional)
-  The count of [update domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set
+  The count of [update domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set.
+  Default value is 5.

 * `platform_fault_domain_count` (optional)
-  The count of [fault domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set
+  The count of [fault domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set.
+  Default value is 3.

 * `load_balancer` (optional)
   which [load balancer](https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/) the VMs should belong to.
 You need to create